This service is part of the personal tax account, and you can use it to check:

-Phone lines are less busy before 10am, Monday to Friday and on Sundays.
+Phone lines are less busy before 10am, Monday to Friday.

 Write to HMRC at this address for all Income Tax queries except complaints.

-You don’t need to include a street name, city name or PO box when writing to this address.
+You do not need to include a street name, city name or PO box when writing to this address.